 - The problem of error 927 should get fixed.

 If the problem doesn’t get resolved after uninstalling the previous updates, follow the below-mentioned solution.

 3.)
 Remove and Re-Add to Your Google Play Store Account

 In case the above two measures don’t fix the problem on your Android device, it is best to remove and re-add your Google Play Store account.
 To do this:

 - On your Android device, go to the Settings app and select Accounts option, and then Google > select Your Account.

 - Now, go to Menu and select the Remove Account option.

 - After that, you will need to “Restart” your mobile device and then you can try performing update or download.

 - This should help you get rid of the problem.

 If the problem doesn’t get fixed even after following the above three measures, it is best to seek assistance from 24-hour available Google customer care team.
-Our team is capable of handling all Google Play Store and other related-issue with ease and efficiency.
+The support team is capable of handling all Google Play Store and other related-issue with ease and efficiency.